-Nasal trauma is an injury to the nose or the areas that surround and support the nose.
+Nasal trauma is an injury to your nose or the areas that surround and support your nose.
 Internal or external injuries can cause nasal trauma.
 The position of your nose makes your nasal bones, cartilage, and soft tissue particularly vulnerable to external injuries.

 Common types of nasal trauma include:

-- chemical injuries to the nasal interior
+- chemical irritation or injuries to the inside of your nose

-- obstruction by foreign object
+- obstruction by a foreign object

 - motor vehicle accidents

-- physical assaults
+- physical assault or abuse

 - infections from nasal piercings

-- inhaling irritating substances
+- irritation caused by inhaling certain substances

 - sniffing cocaine or other illegal drugs